amithgc/blog.amithgc.com/content/post/25-golden-rules-software-system-design.md

 In distributed systems, where components are spread across multiple machines or networks, it is crucial to be able to detect and respond to failures quickly.
 One way to accomplish this is by implementing a heartbeat mechanism.

-A heartbeat is a signal sent at regular intervals between the components of a distributed system to indicate that they are still functioning correctly.
+A **heartbeat** is a signal sent at regular intervals between the components of a distributed system to indicate that they are still functioning correctly.
 If a component does not receive a heartbeat signal from another component, it can assume that the other component has failed and take appropriate action, such as failing over to a backup or initiating a recovery process.

-Good examples of systems that use a heartbeat mechanism include Apache ZooKeeper, a distributed coordination service, and Apache Hadoop, a distributed computing platform.
+> *Good examples* of systems that use a heartbeat mechanism include Apache ZooKeeper, a distributed coordination service, and Apache Hadoop, a distributed computing platform.
 Both of these systems rely on a heartbeat to detect and respond to failures in a distributed environment.

 Implementing a heartbeat mechanism typically requires setting up a separate component or service that is responsible for sending and receiving heartbeat signals.
 This can be done using various tools and technologies, such as network protocols like TCP/IP or specialized libraries and frameworks like Apache Curator or Consul.

-In conclusion, implementing a heartbeat mechanism is an essential tool for detecting and responding to failures in a distributed system.
+*In conclusion*, implementing a heartbeat mechanism is an essential tool for detecting and responding to failures in a distributed system.
 Examples of systems that use a heartbeat mechanism include Apache ZooKeeper and Apache Hadoop.
 By leveraging heartbeat signals, developers can ensure that their distributed systems remain reliable and functional, even in the face of failures or unexpected events.

 ---